(near Bidwell Mansion)

 Moneyopolis® is a registered trademark of Ernst & Young.
 The Moneyville trademark is used under license.
 This exhibit is sponsored by The National Science Foundation, The James F. and Marion L. Miller Foundation and The NASDAQ Stock Market Educational Foundation, Inc.

 Journey Stories will be on display in the James W. Cornyn Valley Gallery from July 1 through August 12, 2015.

 Journey Stories has been made possible by Exhibit Envoy.
 Journey Stories is part of Museum on Main Street, a collaboration between the Smithsonian Institution and Exhibit Envoy.
 Support for Museum on Main Street has been provided by the United States Congress.

 This compelling Smithsonian exhibition shows how our evolving mobility changed a young nation and how transportation made us grow.
 The accounts of travelers themselves express the hopes and promises of fresh starts, the grim realities of forced migrations and difficult journeys, and the thrills of personal travel.

 This interactive exhibit of north state agriculture highlights regional production and practices, agricultural science and the agricultural community.
 The exhibit opens in the Newberry Gallery on September 27, 2014 and runs through January 4, 2015.
 This is a new exhibit produced by the Gateway Science Museum in collaboration with Gyroscope, Inc. and Group Delphi.
-Content development has been enhanced through consultation with local agricultural experts from the California State University, Chico College of Agriculture, our county agricultural boards, and numerous local farmers and ranchers.
+Content development has been enhanced through consultation with local agricultural experts from the California State University, Chico College of Agriculture, Butte County agricultural boards, and numerous local farmers and ranchers.
 This exhibit is made possible through generous gifts provided by our founding members and donors.